 Roads connect the village to the Tarkine Forest inland, which can also be visited by taking a boat for up to 15km up the river and much further in a canoe.
 Bring your own vessel which you can launch into the river from the boat ramp just down the road.
 No boat?
 Then hire a boat or canoe in the village from the Boat Hire.
 If you do not want to be your own skipper, you can catch an Arthur River Cruise on the George Robinson, which runs up the river virtually every day, apart from mid-winter.
 This characterful boat leaves just across the river from the Cottage.
 Book early.

 There are many other attractions within a 100km radius, including pretty, historic Stanley and the huge dairy and wind farm at Woolnorth, right on the top left corner of Tasmania.

 The main road that enters Arthur River from the north is well-engineered and sealed.
 The scenic Western Explorer road continues south from Arthur River to Corinna, from where it is easy to reach Strahan and all of Southern Tasmania, so that it is possible to do a loop around much of the Tasmanian coast.
 The Western Explorer that leads south from the Village has just been sealed for about 20km.
 The sections of dirt that remain further south are well-maintained and suitable for an ordinary 2 wheel drive car, driven carefully.

 SHOPPING FOR FOOD AND FUEL

-It is important for you to know that if you come to stay at the Cottage, that the Arthur River village has only a small food shop which also prepares good take-away food.
+It is important for you to know that the Arthur River village has only a small food shop which also prepares good take-away food.
 Fuel for vehicles or boats is not available for sale in the Arthur River Village..